ReconAI/AMTrafficPhase2-face-licenseplate-detection/Retinanet/README.md

 run inference on arbitrary image set and receive detection as .json `retinanet infer model.pth --images=/data/your_images --output=detections.json`

+sample results on test set can be seen in ./test_imgs

 ### Loss curve
 ![losses](loss.jpg)